VulcanJS/vulcan-npm/docusaurus/docs/vulcan-next/features/authentication.md

 You don't really need to protect web pages, redirections based on the `useUser` hook are sufficient.

-We will introduce _middlewares later on for protecting web pages, but think of it as a very advanced feature (it serves only to protect sensitive content such as paid pages, and even then you don't really need this feature, it's just a perf optimization).
+We will introduce [Middlewares](https://nextjs.org/docs/advanced-features/middleware) later on for protecting web pages, but think of it as a very advanced feature.
+It serves only to protect sensitive content such as paid pages, and even then you don't really need this feature, it's just a perf optimization.

+## Why no reusable packages?

+Vulcan has been there for a long while, and we've seen it all.
+We are still disatisfied by the state of the art.
+Many reusable libraries have popped up over time, from [Meteor accounts](https://docs.meteor.com/api/accounts.html) system to [Account-js](https://www.accountsjs.com/) and now [Next auth](https://next-auth.js.org/).

+None of them is canonical, none of them is really easy to use, because none of them is based on any actual kind of standard.
+[You can help us fix that by contributing to our research here.](https://github.com/lbke/research/blob/main/auth.md)

+They are certainly working very well, but they are not transparent on the way they work under the hood: are tokens stored in HTTP cookies or localStorage?
+What algorithms are used?
+Are they symmetrical or not, can you check auth without a server, will they call a database???

+With a custom implementation, you have full control over these factors.
+We prefer transparent code over reusable blackboxes.
+However, we still recommend [Next Auth](https://next-auth.js.org/) if you believe it's a fit for you.

+## Passport authentication

+See the home page footer to access signup, login, logout and profile page.
+Implementation is based on Next official example [with Passport and Next Connect](https://github.com/vercel/next.js/tree/canary/examples/with-passport-and-next-connect)

 ## Flows